helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 - Other owners may see an increase in rewards with the elimination of rewards for *Redundant Coverage*.

 ## Success Metrics
-Success could be measured by calculating the rewards for hotspots providing *Redundant Coverage*.
+Success can be measured by observing that hotspots within *Minimum Distance* of each other do not witness the same beacon if there are more than *Maximum Witnesses* to the beacon.